amcolex/umsg/README.md

 ## Add to CMake Project

-The generated libray contains a CMakeLists.txt.
+The generated library contains a CMakeLists.txt.
 Select the port and add the library to your CMake project with:

 ```cmake
 set(UMSG_PORT "FREERTOS")